MicrosoftDocs/sql-docs/docs/azure-data-studio/download-azure-data-studio.md

    ![use the files and copy over to your location](./media/download/copy-settings.png)

 4. In your new version of Azure Data Studio, follow steps 1-2, then for step 3 paste the contents you saved into the folder.
-You can also manually copy over the settings, keybindings, or snippets in their respective locations.
+You can also manually copy over the settings, key bindings, or snippets in their respective locations.

 5. If overriding an existing installation, delete the old install directory before installation to avoid errors connecting to your Azure account for the resource explorer.